pydoit/doit/doc/uptodate.rst

 Example: result_dep implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``result_dep`` is more complicated due 2 factors.
+The ``result_dep`` is more complicated due to two factors.
 It needs to modify the task's ``task_dep``.
 It needs to check the task's saved values and metadata from a task different from where it is being applied.

 A ``result_dep`` implies that its dependency is also a ``task_dep``.
-We have seen that the callable take a `task` parameter that we used to modify the task object.
+We have seen that the callable takes a `task` parameter that we used to modify the task object.
 The problem is that modifying ``task_dep`` when the callable gets called would be "too late" according to the way `doit` works.
 When an object is passed ``uptodate`` and this